 Program

-The provisional program is listed below and can be found here as a pdf.
+The final program is listed below and can be found here as a pdf.

 The meeting will start on Sunday April 19th around 4 PM and end on Friday April 24th around lunchtime.
 Busses to the airport will leave then between 1 and 2.30 PM